RiscadoA/deipet/README.md

 variables must be set and then the project can be run using `python manage.py runserver`.

+## Features that could be improved

+The `Previous` button on the pet list page assumes that all IDs have pets associated to them and there is no easy fix for this problem.
+I thought that I could make multiple `GET` requests until I found the previous pets on the list but that would probably make the page loading a bit slow and would also send too many requests to the API.

 ## Authors

 - Ricardo Antunes - [RiscadoA](https://github.com/RiscadoA)